-1 2 Module 4: 3 Procedures During the Hearing 4 3 5 Training Module 4 addresses the following topics: 6 Disqualification or Recusal of Special Magistrates or Board Members 7 Procedures for When One of the Parties Does Not Appear Procedures for Managing Time Navadad for Handings 8 9 Procedures for Managing Time Needed for HearingsProcedures for Commencement of a Hearing 10 General Procedures for Conducting a Hearing 11 Procedures for Presentation of Evidence by the Parties 12 Admissibility of Evidence 13 The Higgs v.
-Good Case and Admissibility of Taxpayer Evidence 14 Standard of Proof 15 Procedures for Asking Questions During the Hearing 16 Procedures for Collecting and Presenting Additional Evidence Procedures for Conducting a Hapring by Floatronia Madia 17 18 Procedures for Conducting a Hearing by Electronic Media 19 20 Learning Objectives 21 After completing this training module, the learner should be able to: 22 23 Recognize the requirements and procedures for disqualification or recusal 24 Identify and apply the procedures for when one of the parties does not appear 25 Recognize and apply the procedures for managing time needed for hearings 26 27 Identify and apply the procedures for commencement of a hearing Recognize and apply the general procedures for conducting a hearing 28 Identify and apply the procedures for presentation of evidence by the parties 29 Recognize the requirements and procedures for admissibility of evidence 30 Identify the applicable standard of proof and how it applies 31 Recognize and apply the procedures for asking questions during a hearing 32 • Identify and apply the procedures for collecting and presenting additional evidence 33 Recognize the procedures for conducting a hearing by electronic media 34 35 36 Disqualification or Recusal of Special Magistrates or Board Members 37 Under Rule 12D-9.022, F.A.C., if either the petitioner or the property appraiser 38 communicates a reasonable belief that a special magistrate does not possess the 39 required statutory qualifications to conduct a particular proceeding, the basis for that 40 belief shall be: 41 42 42 Included in the record of the proceeding; or 13 14 2.
+1 2 Module 4: 3 Procedures During the Hearing 4 5 Training Module 4 addresses the following topics: 6 7 Disqualification or Recusal of Special Magistrates or Board Members Procedures for When One of the Parties Does Not Appear 8 Procedures for Managing Time Needed for Hearings 9 Procedures for Commencement of a Hearing 10 General Procedures for Conducting a Hearing 11 Procedures for Presentation of Evidence by the Parties 12 Admissibility of Evidence The discrete state of the 13 14 The Higgs v.
+Good Case and Admissibility of Taxpayer EvidenceStandard of Proof 15 Standard of Proof Procedures for Asking Questions During the Hearing 16 Procedures for Collecting and Presenting Additional Evidence 17 Procedures for Conducting a Hearing by Electronic Media 18 19 20 Learning Objectives 21 22 After completing this training module, the learner should be able to: 23 Recognize the requirements and procedures for disqualification or recusal 24 Identify and apply the procedures for when one of the parties does not appear 25 Recognize and apply the procedures for managing time needed for hearings 26 Identify and apply the procedures for commencement of a hearing 27 Recognize and apply the general procedures for conducting a hearing Identify and apply the precedures for presentation of evidence by the parties.
+28 29 Identify and apply the procedures for presentation of evidence by the parties Recognize the requirements and procedures for admissibility of evidence 30 Identify the applicable standard of proof and how it applies 31 Recognize and apply the procedures for asking questions during a hearing 32 Identify and apply the procedures for collecting and presenting additional evidence 33 Recognize the procedures for conducting a hearing by electronic media 34 35 36 Disqualification or Recusal of Special Magistrates or Board Members 30 37 Under Rule 12D-9.022, F.A.C., if either the petitioner or the property appraiser 38 communicates a reasonable belief that a special magistrate does not possess the 39 required statutory qualifications to conduct a particular proceeding, the basis for that 40 belief shall be: 41 40 42 12 Included in the record of the proceeding; or 13 14 2.
 Submitted prior to the hearing in writing to the Board legal counsel.
-14 45 2.
-Cashinaca phorato the hearing in writing to the board legal counsel.
+15